cjripple/DH110-SEM1F/assignment03/README.md

 The context here is very specific.
 This is for citizens in the State of New York who are interested in filing a complaint and/or investigating misconduct from a New York Judge.
 In some cases, a user may look up this website for research purposes in advance, or might be doing research to help a friend, but most of the time, the user will use the website to help themselves after an interaction with a judge.

+#### What do/did the users usually do in order to complete that activity?

+The user will most likely talk to a another New York deparment, such as one of the New York Courts about their legal options if they were unhappy with a judge's conduct.
+Secondly, they could likely be using Google or the internet to help them find this activity.
+Once they find the website, they will look around to see if (and how) the website can help them, and then they will fill out an online complaint intake form.